-The statements of fiduciary net position provide the financial position of the Plan at December 31, 2023 and 2022.
+The statements of fiduciary net position provide the financial position of the Plan as of December 31, 2024 and 2023.

-The statements of changes in fiduciary net position summarize the Plan's financial activities that occurred during the years ended December 31, 2023 and 2022.
+The statements of changes in fiduciary net position summarize the Plan's financial activities that occurred during the years ended December 31, 2024 and 2023.